aarondr77/hear-my-song/src/ideas.md

 # Our Garden

 # Website ideas
+1. Instrad of notebook themed, it can be Shosh's treasure chest box.
+The first screen you see if you are not signed in is the closed box and the cat that you can move around to open the box.
+When you click open, it takes you to the connect spotify screen.
+Then, you are inside the box and there are songs all around it.
+Idk how they should be styled yet.

 1. Let either of us upload a doodle and add it to our garden
 2. Let us move the songs around the garden.
 We could each have a character that we can move around the garden and discover songs.
 3. We can hide things in the garden for eachother.
 4. This could keep evolving, I can start with a garden, then add a house and a whole new world for us to explore and share together.

 # Trinkets to add